ever-mira/trippy-build/deployment.md

 ## Next

-Read the next chapter, to learn about this documentaion.
+Read the next chapter, to learn about scaling.